gpadolina/TimeSeries-notes/TimeSeries/03 - ForecastersToolbox.md

 will serve as benchmarks rather than the method of choice.

 ## Transformations and adjustments
 Adjusting the historical data can often lead to a simpler forecasting task.
 There are four kinds of adjustments: calendar adjustments, population adjustments, inflation adjustments, and mathematical transformations.
 The purpose of these adjustments and transformations is to simplify the patterns in the historical data by removing known sources of variation or by making the pattern more consistent across the whole data set.
 Simpler patterns usually lead to more accurate forecasts.
 #### Calendar adjustments
 Some of the variation seen in seasonal data may be due to simple calendar effects.
 In such cases, it is usually much easier to remove the variation before fitting a forecasting model.
 The ```monthdays( )``` function will compute the number of days in each month or quarter.
 #### Population adjustments
 Any data that are affected by population changes can be adjusted to give per-capita data.
 That is, consider the data per person (or per thousand people, or per million people) rather than the total.
 For most data that are affected by population changes, it is best to use per-capita data rather than the totals.
+#### Inflation adjustments
+Data which are affected by the value of money are best adjusted before modelling.
+For example, the average cost of a new house will have increases over the last few decades due to inflation.
+A $200,000 house this year is not the same as a
+$200,000 house twenty years ago.
+Price indexes are often constructed by government agencies.
+For consumer goods, a common price index is the Consumer Price Index or CPI.